awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secrettargetattachment.md

 The following examples create a secret, and then creates an AWS resource as defined by the TargetType using the credentials found in the secret for the new AWS resource user and password\.
 Finally, the code updates the secret with the connection details of the AWS resource by defining the `SecretTargetAttachment` object\.

-**Supported resources**
-+ Amazon Aurora on Amazon RDS
-+ MySQL on Amazon RDS
-+ PostgresSQL on Amazon RDS
-+ Oracle on Amazon RDS
-+ MariaDB on Amazon RDS
-+ Microsoft SQL Server on Amazon RDS
-+ Amazon DocumentDB
-+ Amazon Redshift

-**Note**
-The JSON specification doesn't allow any kind of comments\.
-See the YAML examples for comments\.

 ### Creating a secret for a RDS database instance<a name="aws-resource-secretsmanager-secrettargetattachment--examples--Creating_a_secret_for_a_RDS_database_instance"></a>

-This example template creates a RDS database and secret\.

 #### JSON<a name="aws-resource-secretsmanager-secrettargetattachment--examples--Creating_a_secret_for_a_RDS_database_instance--json"></a>